a007mr/tasklist/README.md

 # Tasklist

-Tasklist - app for holding your tasks using vanilla JavaScript.
+Tasklist - app for holding your tasks in browser using vanilla JavaScript.

 For UI using clean Materialize CSS framework.